Writing 2: Syllabus

 Students requesting disability-related accommodations and services for this course are required to register with Student Accessibility Services (SAS; Getting Started with SAS webpage; student.accessibility.services@dartmouth.edu; 1-603-646-9900) and to request that an accommodation email be sent to me in advance of the need for an accommodation.
 Then, students should schedule a follow-up meeting with me to determine relevant details such as what role SAS or its Testing Center may play in accommodation implementation.
 This process works best for everyone when completed as early in the quarter as possible.
 If students have questions about whether they are eligible for accommodations or have concerns about the implementation of their accommodations, they should contact the SAS office.
 All inquiries and discussions will remain confidential.

-Please make me aware of anything that will hinder your success in this course.
+• Please make me aware of anything that may hinder your success in this course.

 Symbol Legend